mrmarganski/mkdoc/docs/index.md

 Welcome to the official documentation and training hub for Team 2064.
 Whether you are a rookie stepping into the shop for the very first time, or a veteran drive-team member looking up a CAD standard, everything you need to build great robots is right here.

 !!! success "New Member?
 Start Here!"
     If you are new to the team, you must complete **Level 1: Safety Certification** before you can touch any tools or machinery in the shop.
 Once passed, talk to a mentor about starting your XRP Starter Bot!
-A mini XRP Competition will be held before Kickoff (January) and must be completed along with other onboarding tasks in order to work on the competition robot and attend build season meetings.

 ---

-## 🗺️ Member Training Pathways
+## 🏁 Phase 1: Rookie Foundations
-> Complete these modules in numerical order to build your skills and earn your shop certifications.
+> *Required for all new members.* Complete these modules in order to build your baseline shop skills, earn your certifications, and prove you are ready to work on the competition robot.

 <div class="grid cards" markdown>